kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 The Game of life is played in a 2D grid where each cell can be in one of two possible states: either alive, or dead.

 You can populate the initial pattern by selecting which cells will be alive or dead.
-At each "step" in time, every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent, and then the next generation of cells is calculated by these four rules:
+At each "tick" in time, every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent, and then the next generation of cells is calculated by these four rules:

 - Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.

 - Any live cell with two or three live neighbours lives on to the next generation.

+- Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 - Any live cell with more than three live neighbours dies, as if by overpopulation.

-- Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-In every "step" in time, the above rules should be applied simultaneously to every cell and the process can be repeated indefinitely to create new generations.
+In every "tick" in time, the above rules should be applied simultaneously to every cell and the process can be repeated indefinitely to create new generations.

 ## Talking Head